|GREAT LAKES INSTITUTE FOR ENVIRONMENTAL RESEARCH (GLIER)

 (a) compliance with regulations outlined in University of Windsor Graduate Calendar;

-(b) successful completion during the first year of enrolment in the program of an oral comprehensive exam, administered by the student's Doctoral Committee.
+(b) successful completion during the first year of enrolment in the program of an oral qualifying exam, administered by the student's Doctoral Committee.
 Students will be required to possess comprehensive knowledge of their field of study as well as any ancillary fields relevant to the dissertation topic (as determined in advance by the Doctoral Committee).
 Students will be evaluated on a satisfactory/ unsatisfactory basis;

 (c) successful completion of the GLIER Multiple Stressors and Environmental Modelling course (one credit).
 The course will be graded in accordance with university standards;